-It was during the summer of 1997 that we experienced a large number of thefts from our rabbit warren-like premises.
-Books disapeared from the shelves at far greater rate than those which we logged in our till.
-In mentioning our problem to a friend who was holidaying in Spain we did not realise the consequences of his response.
+Our London bookshop was housed in a large Church, using the former vesteries as Book Rooms (the Church remains in use), and during the summer of 1997 we experienced a large number of thefts from our warren-like premises.
+Books were disapearing from the shelves at a rate equal to those which were logged in our till.
+In mentioning our problem to a friend, who was holidaying in Spain, we had no idea how events would unfold.

-He sent us a 'copy' of an ancient curse on book thieves belived to emenate from the Monastery of San Pedro in Barcelona.
-In a spirit of light hearted amusement we posted the copy throughout our shop and were dumbfounded that it worked.
+He sent us a printed copy of an ancient curse on book thieves belived to emenate from the Monastery of San Pedro in Barcelona.
+In a spirit of light hearted amusement, we posted the copies throughout our shop and were dumbfounded that it worked.
 Thefts ceased & books were returned through the post with notes of apology.
-We wrote a short letter to the Church Times informing them of this phenomenon and asked if any readers knew of a similar curse that might induce sales.
+We wrote a short letter to the Church Times informing them of this phenomenon and asked if any readers knew of a similar curse that might induce some decent sales.

-We were much surprised when Thursday's copy of the Church Times arrived at our desk, delivered an hour early by the local newsagent with our story on the front page.
-All very good we thought and rather a laugh.
+Thursday's copy of the Church Times arrived at our desk, delivered an hour early by the local newsagent with our story on the front page.
+All very good, we thought, and rather a laugh.

 The following morning our newsagent delivered both the Times & Telegraph two hours early as they both contained lead stories about our shop and the bookseller curse.
-Tuning into Radio Four at 7.00 am we were much taken aback at our names being mentioned first in the press reviews and this was quickly followed by follow up telephone calls from the BBC, ITV, and other independent stations.
+Tuning into Radio Four at 7.00 am we were taken aback at our names being mentioned, first in the press reviews, then in the main news buletin, and this was quickly followed by telephone calls from the BBC, ITV, and other independent stations.

 We decided not to open the shop due to the weight of press reporters at the front door that morning but took calls from several national newspapers.
 It was when faxes and telephone calls began to arrive from Spain, Ireland, the United States, Brazil and Mexico that we thought perhaps this story had gone a little too far.
-As well as enquiring calls and faxes we also had threatening messages from book thieves worried about their life expectancy.
+As well as enquiring calls and faxes we also had a threatening message from a book thief worried about their life expectancy.

-On the following day we crept into our shop at 4.00am and pasted a 'NOT OPEN' sign to the door.
+On Saturday we crept into our shop at 4.00am and pasted a 'NOT OPEN' sign to the door.
 Trying to avoid the reporters still gathered at our entrance we immediatedly took down all the 'curse' notices posted throughout the shop.

-During the following week, calls and faxes died away, we took receipt of many parcels of stolen books - mostly not having been stolen from us, and we heartily wished we had never mentioned the subject.
+During the following week, calls and faxes died away, we took receipt of more parcels of stolen books - almost all of which were not our books, and we heartily wished we had never mentioned the subject.

 For those interested, it reads as follows: